h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_automl.rst

             automl.setSortMetric("AUC")
             val model = automl.fit(trainingDF)

-        You can also get raw model details by calling the *getModelDetails()* method available on the estimator as:
+        You can also get raw model details by calling the *getModelDetails()* method available on the model as:

         .. code:: scala